release-engineering/Sync2Jira/docs/source/config-file.rst

         * Optional: Field to have custom set labels on all downstream issues created.

 * You can add your projects here.
 The 'project' field is associated with downstream JIRA projects, and 'component' with downstream components
-  You can add the following to the updates array:
+  You can add the following to the :code:`issue_updates` array:

     * :code:`'comments'`
         * Sync comments and comment edits